gbdev07/angular_crud/frontend/README.md

 ## How to start json server

 Json server is on a script called "json", so to start the server you just need to be on the folder 'frontend' and run the command: npm run json.
-To start the application you just need to run the command: npm start.